Orlando, FL 320+ units

 Multifamily news direct to your inbox.

-Our portfolio includes ~2,450+ units and ~$350M+ of assets in the DFW and Jacksonville markets.
+Check out our portfolio of investment properties that include ~2,450+ units and ~$350M+ of assets in the DFW and Jacksonville markets.

 Due to the stringent nature of SEC guidelines for a syndication, it prohibits Enzo Multifamily to publicly advertise its current offerings.
 Furthermore, we may prohibit some investors for certain opportunities based on their risk tolerance and sophistication level.
 You must be an “accredited investor” or a “sophisticated investor” to qualify for participation in these offerings.

 Enzo Multifamily recognizes the value a partnership can provide in a real estate acquisition.
 We are highly selective in who we co-sponsor with.
 At the same time, we enjoy working with those that share the same vision and strategic goals/framework.

 As co-sponsors, we provide the following value to the team: raising capital, net worth requirements, deal analysis, management, liquidity at various stages, relationships with attorneys, vendors, and brokers, etc. If you are interested in co-sponsoring with us, please contact us.